scen/stanleycen.com/README.md

 UPDATE: No longer a dynamic Ruby app!
 Run `make.rb` to generate a deployable static site.

+Random notes to make development easier:
+- Sinatra (`ruby app.rb`) binds to `localhost`, not `0.0.0.0`.
+If we want to access the server from other devices on the same network (e.g. phones, tablets), we have to run `ruby app.rb -o 0.0.0.0`.
+- Use `rerun` to auto reload the server on file system changes.

 This project is released under the MIT License.
 The license text is provided at the bottom.